 Yes, the camera loves her.
 Which also might have worked against her.
-"More glamour than substance at Rideau Hall" may be a common sentiment of her governor general career (as one article wrote).
+"More glamour than substance at Rideau Hall" may be a common sentiment toward her governor general career.

 When Prime Minister Paul Martin chose Quebec reporter/broadcaster Michaëlle Jean for the position in 2005, he described her as "a woman of talent and achievement.
 Her personal story is nothing short of extraordinary.
 And extraordinary is precisely what we seek in a governor generalship — who after all must represent all of Canada to all Canadians and to the rest of the world as well."

 Born in Port-au-Prince September 6, 1957, she fled Haiti in 1968 to escape the regime of dictator François Duvalier and came to Quebec, Canada as a refugee.
 Jean received a Bachelor of Arts degree in Italian and Hispanic languages and literature from the University of Montreal, and, from 1984 to 1986, taught Italian studies while completing her Master of Arts degree in comparative literature.
 She then went on with language and literature studies at the University of Florence, the University of Perugia, and the Catholic University of Milan.
 Besides French and English, Jean is fluent in Spanish, Italian, and Haitian Creole, and can read Portuguese.
 She married French-born, Canadian filmmaker Jean-Daniel Lafond, and the couple adopted as their daughter Marie-Éden, an orphaned child from Jacmel, Haiti.